 5. Making finances a priority

-The final section is as broad as its name implies.
+The final section of entrance counseling is as broad as its name implies.
 It covers every other aspect of your financial future with the idea that healthy spending and saving habits will lead to paying off your loans faster.
 What’s covered:

 - Opening a savings account and keeping an emergency fund